JeffGiroux/f5_terraform/Azure/Infrastructure-only/README.md

 - Sensitive variables like Azure SSH keys are configured in terraform.tfvars
   - ***Note***: Other items like BIG-IP password are stored in Azure Key Vault.
 Refer to the [Prerequisites](#prerequisites).
 - Files
-  - main.tf - resources for provider, versions, storage account
+  - main.tf - resources for provider, versions
   - network.tf - resources for VNET, subnets, security groups

 ## Template Parameters